nayms/contracts-v3/docs/facets/IUserFacet.md

 |`userId` | Unique platform ID
 ### getAddressFromExternalTokenId
-Get the token address from ID of the external token
+Get the token address from ID of the external token Convert the bytes32 external token ID to its respective ERC20 contract address
 ```solidity
   function getAddressFromExternalTokenId(
     bytes32 _externalTokenId